shanwaz-hussain/github-search/README.md

 1. **Backend**
     - Set MySQL credentials in `application.properties`
     - Run with: `./mvnw spring-boot:run` or from your IDE
-    - MySQL must have a database named `githubrepo_db`

 2. **Frontend**
     - `npm install` then `npm start` in frontend folder